CrimsonWarpedcraft/plugin-template/README.md

 Below are the steps you should follow to create a release.

 1. Create a tag on `master` using semantic versioning (e.g. v0.1.0)
-2. Push the tag to `origin` and get some coffee
+2. Push the tag to `origin` and get some coffee while the workflows run
-3. Add a description to the release draft once it's been made
+3. Add a description to the release draft once it's been automatically created

 ## Contributing